-In 2017, the MBA launched a new initiative for 12-18 year olds passionate about marine biology and keen to gain valuable experience to attend the second edition of the Young Marine Biologist Summit.
-This 1-day event consisting of talks, workshops and a careers Q&A is the perfect opportunity to discover what to expect on their journey to a successful marine biology career and help them make well-informed decisions.
+Following a successful pilot in 2017, the MBA is delighted to invite 12-18 year olds passionate about marine biology and keen to gain valuable experience to attend the second edition of the Young Marine Biologist Summit.
+This 1-day event consisting of talks, workshops and a careers Q&A is the perfect opportunity to discover what to expect on your journey towards a successful marine biology career and help you make well-informed decisions.

-This new initiative was exclusive to Young Marine Biologist members and reflects our commitment to continue nurturing young people’s passion and enthusiasm for marine biology with the aim:
+This initiative reflects our commitment to continue nurturing young people’s passion and enthusiasm for marine biology with the aims: